Is DMD Hereditary? 6 Facts About Genetic Testing

 2. Genetic Testing May Be Useful for Females

-Chromosomes are the long pieces of DNA that contain our genes.
-Humans have two sex chromosomes.
-Males generally have an X chromosome and a Y chromosome, whereas females usually have two X chromosomes.
 The dystrophin gene is found on the X chromosome.
-This means that males typically have only one copy of the dystrophin gene.
-When it contains mutations, they will develop DMD.
+Cedars-Sinai notes that because males usually only have one X chromosome, they typically have just one copy of the dystrophin gene.
+If it contains mutations, they will develop DMD.

 3. Genetic Testing May Help Your Doctor Recommend Treatments